wmglab-duke/ascent/docs/source/Validation.md

 </table>

-We compared thresholds for 100 5.7 µm myelinated axons (MRG model) seeded in the cross section of the nerve in response to a single 100 µs duration monophasic rectangular pulse.
+We compared thresholds for 100 5.7 µm myelinated axons (MRG model) seeded in the cross-section of the nerve in response to a single 100 µs duration monophasic rectangular pulse.
 The differences in thresholds between ASCENT and IT’IS model implementations was \<4.2% for all fibers, demonstrating strong agreement (Figure C).